BI Leadership Capability Assessment Framework

 Servant Leadership First

 The leader's job is to remove obstacles, develop people, and create the conditions for the team to do great work.
-Not to direct from above — to serve from within.
+Not to direct from above but to serve from being a part of the team.

 🔄